 - Fridge: you can store your cooled apple pie for up to 4 days in your refrigerator.

 - Freezer: let it cool for at least 4 hours, then double wrap it in aluminum foil and place it in the freezer.
-Freeze for up to 3 months.
+Freeze for up to 3 months.Â

 - Reheating: you can serve your pie cold, room temperature, or warm.
 Warm it in the microwave in 20-second intervals or place it in a preheated oven at 350 degrees for 10 to 15 minutes.
 If you reheat the entire pie, it will take 15 to 20 minutes in the oven.Â

-More Apple Desserts and Pie Recipes
+More Apple Desserts from I Heart Recipes

 - World’s Best Apple Crisp